 Empower Generations is a nonclassroom-based, WASC accredited, public charter DASS (Dashboard Alternative School Status) and WIOA school that educates and supports pregnant and parenting teens and at-promise youth in grades 9-12 to meet their individual goals through a whole person, whole family approach.
-The school, which is based out of Lancaster, California, opened in 2016 to provide pregnant, parenting and at-promise youth a trauma-informed environment to explore and gain confidence in the unique challenge of young parenthood.
-The school's diverse population mirrors the demographic statistics of teen pregnancy in Antelope Valley.
-During the 2021-22 school year, enrollment was 92 learners.
-The school's population is 38% Hispanic or Latino; 34.8% African American; 18.5% White; 5.4% Two or More Races; 1.1% Pacific Islander; 1.1% Filipino; and 1.1% Not Reported.
-73.9% of Empower Generations' learners qualify for free and reduced meals.
+The school, which is based out of Lancaster, California, opened in 2016 to provide pregnant, parenting, and at-promise youth a trauma-informed environment to explore and gain confidence in the unique challenge of young parenthood.
+The school's diverse population mirrors the demographic statistics of teen pregnancy in the Antelope Valley and surrounding areas.
+During the 2022-23 school year, enrollment was 81 learners.
+The school's population is 42% Hispanic or Latino; 38,3% African American; 11.1% White; 7,4% Two or More Races; 1.2% Pacific Islander..
+76.5% of Empower Generations' learners qualify for free and reduced meals.